Hāwera: Dairy industry

-The Whareroa dairy factory, 4 km south-southwest of the township, is the largest dairy complex in the world in terms of output.
-The complex is owned by Fonterra, having been built by the former Kiwi Co-operative Dairies, whose original plant opened on that site in 1975.
+The cornerstone of Hāwera's economy is the dairy industry.
+The Whareroa Dairy Factory, located approximately 4 km southwest of the township, was once the largest dairy-production site in the world.
+The complex is currently owned by Fonterra, having been built by the Kiwi Co-operative Dairies, whose original plant opened on the site in 1975.

-During peak season, the complex employs 1,000 people and processes up to 14 million litres of milk per day.
-Electricity and heat used at Whareroa is generated by an on-site gas-fired power plant, with excess electricity fed into the national grid.
+During peak season, the complex employs around 1,000 staff members and processes up to 14 million litres of milk.
+The site also features a gas-fired power plant that supplies electricity and heat for dairy.
+Excess electricity from the plant is fed into the national power grid.